Mainstream Dry Hydrants Inc.

 (Formerly, West Carleton Fire Dept.)

-Aluminum plug with built in air valve.
-This new plug will allow the pipe and dry hydrant to be pressurized from an air bottle, compressor or "air pig".
+Aluminum cap with built in air valve and pressure gauge.
+Available as cap or plug and will allow the pipe and dry hydrant to be pressurized from an air bottle, compressor or "air pig".
 Replacing the water in the dry hydrant pipe with air, giving more security in area's of freeze-up with regular maintenance.

 Did You Know?

-Maintaining the Fire Underwriters Survey "Superior Tanker Shuttle Service, equivalent to hydrant rating classification” can give your rural home and business owners located within 8 km’s. of a fire hall 10-25% off their fire Insurance.
-The requirements of hydrant rating classification are to supply water within 4 minutes of arrival on scene at a minimum of 200 gallons per minute and maintain this flow for at least two hours.
+Maintaining the Fire Underwriters Survey "Superior Tanker Shuttle Service, equivalent to hydrant rating classification” can give your rural home and business owners located within 8 km’s. of a fire hall and 5 km.s from a dry hydrant 10-25% off their fire Insurance.
+The requirements of hydrant rating classification are to supply water within 5 minutes of arrival on scene at a minimum of 200 GPM and maintain this flow for at least two hours.
 Dry hydrants can help you achieve this Insurance Advisory Organization accreditation.
 Property owners should also inquire about a further fire insurance discount if your home or business is located within 1000' of a dry hydrant installation.

 Click for Larger View.